 Cultural Leadership students participate in an intensive year of over 420 hours of programming that goes from August to August.
 These programs include cultural activities, public speaking, leadership training, travel, and facilitated workshops on issues of injustice.
 Through these activities, students engage in their own and each other’s histories, religions, and cultures.
-They learn to see how systems of oppression connect, and then are supported in building action projects to take on the piece of the solution they care most about.
+They learn to see how systems of oppression have been constructed and function, and then are supported in taking action to bring awareness to and address these issues in their communities.

 Central to the formation of each diverse cohort is building relationships across neighborhood, school district, and socioeconomic segregation lines.
 St. Louis is among the most segregated cities in the country.
 Cultural Leadership recruits all over the city and intentionally crafts Class cohorts that defy the logic of St. Louis’ social status quo.
 These relationships are a crucial first step in the process of healing the wounds of St. Louis’ ugly, longstanding, and persistent divisions.

 Highlights of the year: